LastAncientOne/Mathematics_for_Machine_Learning/README.md

 # Mathematics for Machine Learning and Deep Learning

 ##  Description:
-This is an examples and tutorials for Mathematics in Machine Learning and Deep Learning.
+This is a tutorials for Mathematics in Machine Learning and Deep Learning.
+There are step-by-step and examples of math problems in machine learning and deep learning.
 Education for mathematics.

 <img src="Title_Math.PNG">